MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 In some cases, it may be helpful to copy a script into the containers you use during the image creation process, then run the script from within the container.

 >[!NOTE]
->This will limit any image layer caching, and decrease readability of the Dockerfile.
+>This will limit any image layer caching and decrease the Dockerfile's readability.

 This example copies a script from the build machine into the container using the `ADD` instruction.
 This script is then run using the RUN instruction.